ryan112358/permute-and-flip/README.md

 # permute-and-flip
-Source code for Permute-and-Flip: A new mechanism for differentially-private selection
+Source code for Permute-and-Flip: A new mechanism for differentially private selection